ajcvickers/ajcvickers.github.io/_posts/2016-11-11-so-you-want-to-write-an-ef-core-provider.md

 ---
-layout: post
+layout: default
-title: So you want to write an EF Core provider...
+title: "So you want to write an EF Core provider..."
 date: 2016-11-11 15:15
+day: 11th
+month: November
+year: 2016
 author: ajcvickers
-comments: true
-categories: [Dependency Injection, EF Core, EF Core Metadata, EF Core Provider, Entity Framework, Metadata]
+permalink: 2016/11/11/so-you-want-to-write-an-ef-core-provider/
 ---

+# EF Core 1.1
+# So you want to write an EF Core provider...

 Writing a database provider for EF Core can be daunting.
 I have written several posts over the last month containing information you need to know when writing a provider.
 This post pulls all that together to give an overview of the different building blocks with links to previous posts containing the details.